 Golden Chef Talent Prove Their Prowess

-The Nestlé Golden Chef's Hat Awards of 2020 were held this week, an important initiative that encourages young, up and coming chefs to elevate their professional development.
+The Nestlé Golden Chef's Hat Awards of 2020 were held recently, an important initiative that encourages young, up and coming chefs to elevate their professional development.

 In a year like no other, Nestlé GOLDEN CHEF’S HAT AWARD has adapted to a new virtual format, sourcing a top ten line-up of young chef talent from right across Australia and New Zealand, with one chef just revealed as the Golden Chef of the Year.